Syed Abdus Samad (footballer): Personal life and legacy

 After the partition of India in 1947, Samad settled in Parbatipur Upazila of Dinajpur in East Pakistan.
 He was employed at the Pakistan Eastern Railway as an inspector.
 Samad also served as chairman of the Pakistan National Sports Council Board.
 In 1957, he was appointed coach of National Sports Council Board's football section.
 He was recipient of the Pride of Performance (President's Award) in 1960.

 Samad married Syeda Qamrunnisa on 12 October 1917.
 He had a son named Golam Hossain; together they played for Eastern Bengal Railway team in 1944.
 He died on 2 February 1965 in Parbatipur Upazila.
+The following year, a football tournament was held in his memory.

 In 1969, Parbatipur Railway Institute was renamed to Samad Institute in his memory.
 East Pakistan (later Bangladesh) Government released a postal stamp commemorating him in 1969.
 Bangladesh Football Federation organizes the annual "Jadukar Samad Smriti Football Tournament".
 Later, the Government of Bangladesh also launched a postage stamp series in his memory.
 Later, Samad Milanayatan was built in his memory in Parbatipur, by the Bangladesh Railway.
 Samad Institute was also built in his memory in East Parbatipur.